ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

-There are a number of more advanced uses of input and output that rely on Python programming - for example, one can define a Python function that is called to generate a value based on a wildcard object, as below:
+There are a number of more advanced uses of input and output that rely on Python programming - for example, one can define a Python function that is called to _generate_ a value dynamically, as below -

 ```python
 {{#include ../../code/examples/input_output.quoting/snakefile.func:content}}